eclipse/epsilon-website/mkdocs/docs/doc/articles/index.md

 ## Teaching Material

 - [MDE Exercises](exercises): This article provides a number of exercises which enable you to test your knowledge on MDE, EMF and Epsilon.
+- [Epsilon Playground](playground): The Epsilon Playground is a web application for fiddling with metamodelling, modelling and automated model management using Emfatic, Flexmi and Epsilon's languages.

 ## Technical Support